-The general practitioner (or family doctor) is the first contact for any medical issue or health concern his patients might have.
-Whether it is teenagers, parents, adults, or seniors; whether it is a simple cold, a cut wound, or even chronic diseases – the wide range of people with different concerns is what makes this job so special and challenging.
+The general practitioner (or family doctor) is the first point of contact for any medical issue or health concern a patient might have.
+Whether the patient is a teenager, parent, adult, or senior citizen; whether the issue is a simple cold, a wound, or an acute or chronic disease, the wide range of people and concerns makes the job special and challenging.

-The particularities of a long-term healthcare relationship between physician and patient are especially important for the general practitioner.
-While medical specialists can also have long-term relationships with their patients, the contact mainly focuses on a certain problem area.
-It involves collection of the data related to health problems, diagnosis, plans to cure, healing, and support given to the patient.
+A long-term healthcare relationship between physician and patient is especially important for the general practitioner.
+Although medical specialists also can have long-term relationships with their patients, their contact focuses mainly on certain problems.
+Being a general practitioner involves collecting data related to health problems, diagnosing, creating plans for treatment and cure, and providing support.
 For many people, the general practitioner is the go-to doctor for any type of health problem, and family members often consult the same practice.

 This makes for a comprehensive patient-physician relationship, which encompasses both medical and biopsychosocial aspects.
 Biopsychosocial refers to the interaction between body and mind within a social context.
-The social context becomes apparent through the patient’s descriptions about his life as well as through indirect anamnesis by information and impressions of family members.
+The social context becomes apparent through a patient’s descriptions about his or her life, as well as through indirect anamnesis by information and impressions of family members.

-The interview or interaction between patient and physician establishes the foundation of patient-physician relationship.
-By this interaction, patient is able to express his concerns about health, biological or psychological quality of life and physician gains his trust and satisfaction by actively participating in the interaction by delivering best care through his medical skills.
+An interview or interaction between a patient and a physician establishes the foundation of a patient-physician relationship.
+During such interaction, a patient is able to express his or her concerns about health and biological and psychological quality of life, and the physician earns the patient’s trust and satisfaction by actively participating in the interaction and then delivering medical care.

-In line with a holistic approach to healthcare, general practitioners usually work closely in interdisciplinary collaboration with other (specialized) physicians and healthcare professionals.
-Interdisciplinary approach means a team of physicians and healthcare professionals who work together to assess diagnosis, medical or surgical intervention, setting of goal and creation of a care plan.
-It is advisable as general practitioner to introduce oneself personally or by phone to the respective practices to get an impression of the treatments offered by other professionals.
+For a holistic approach to health care, general practitioners usually work closely with other (specialized) physicians and healthcare professionals.
+An interdisciplinary approach involves a team of physicians and healthcare professionals who work together to assess a patient, make a diagnosis, plan medical and/or surgical interventions, set goals, and create a care plan.
+A general practitioner should introduce himself or herself personally or by phone to other professionals involved in a patient’s care.

 - Physical therapists